inscription-c/cins/docs/contributing.md

 ## Contributing Code

 If you are interested in contributing code, we would greatly appreciate it!
-We use the Go language to implement INS-C. First and foremost, you should be familiar with Go and can build the INS-C Node on your own.
+We use the Go language to implement C-INS.
+First and foremost, you should be familiar with Go and can build the C-INS Node on your own.
 After that, you can review the issues and pick one to work on.
 Start small and start quickly - we will be happy to help you.

 When writing code, please follow the guidelines below: